Cultural Counterfactuals: Evaluating Cultural Biases in Large Vision-Language Models with Counterfactual Examples: Introduction

 Large Vision-Language Models (LVLMs), which generate text conditioned on both image and text inputs, have gained widespread adoption in recent years as they have become increasingly useful across a wide range of settings.
 Their rise in popularity has been accompanied by multiple studies noting that LVLMs can also exhibit harmful social biases \cite{fraser2024examining,howard2025uncovering}.
 These prior studies have focused primarily on quantifying social biases related to aspects of an individual's physical appearance (e.g., race, gender), which are the predominant type of social attribute label available in existing multimodal datasets for bias evaluation.\footnote{Of course, racial or gender identity should not be conflated with physical appearance; however, existing research works examine how LVLM outputs vary based on \textit{perceived} markers of race or gender.}

 In contrast to these traditionally studied social biases, uncovering cultural biases often requires additional context beyond an individual's appearance.
-For example, in a pluralistic society, it may not be possible to discern an individual's religion solely based on their race, gender, or other physical traits.
+For example, in a pluralistic society, it may not be possible to discern someone's religion solely based on their race, gender, or age.
 However, their presence in a particular place of worship conveys a stronger signal about their potential religious beliefs which may in turn influence the text produced by LVLMs.
 Thus, varying the specific cultural context depicted in an image is one method of measuring such cultural biases in LVLMs.

 However, there are several challenges to this type of analysis.
 First, while some photographic datasets contain annotations for specific cultural contexts, such images typically focus only on a particular place and do not depict an individual within the context.
 Therefore, they are not suitable for measuring how an LVLM's judgments about a particular person are influenced by the cultural context in which they appear.
 Second, biased behavior exhibited by an LVLM could be influenced by both the depicted cultural context as well as an individual's appearance, which necessitates a methodology to disentangle the effects of each component on the LVLM's outputs.
 Third, the accuracy of the cultural context depiction is critical to ensure reliable bias measurement; fully synthetic images may not be able to capture the highly detailed and nuanced differences between certain types of cultural contexts, which complicates the task of obtaining a large-scale dataset.